AI Healthcare Statistics 2026: Market Analysis, And More

 Meanwhile, 42% of physicians think AI will be just another factor making healthcare more complicated.
 40% of physicians feel AI is overhyped and may not live up to expectations.

-Sources: Tebra, Wolterskluwer, McKinsey, Becker’s Hospital Review, Deloitte, Athena Health
+Sources: Tebra, Wolterskluwer, Becker’s Hospital Review, Deloitte, Athena Health

 Patient and Public Opinions on AI in Healthcare